avi901/Car_Price_Predictor/README.md

 - Legit Data Source from kaggle
 - Less R squared error
 - Output visualization using matplotlib and seaborn
-- Predicted using both Linear and Lasso Regression techinique
+- Predicted using both Linear and Lasso Regression technique

 ## :bulb: Built Using